LiuGeorge122/Unimodal-Weighted-LDL/README.md

 ### Training

-See from the train.py code.
+See from the main.py code.

 Note that The RoBERTa and BERT versions differ only in terms of model application.

-The models are loaded by local path.
+The run_grid_experiments function is used to do the grid search and can be expanded through the change of searching range.